honeylouluzon/Agentic-World/README.md

 - Flows can be auto-validated by AgentOS (input/output mismatches flagged instantly).
 - The Agent Library can auto-generate documentation and visual previews from metadata.

-💡 *Think of the schema as the “USB Standard” of Agentic AI — once an agent supports it, it can plug into any system without extra adapters.*

 ### 3.2 Standard Internal Structure of Agentic AI (with Cognitive Layers)
 ![Agentic AI](images/IMG_6312.jpeg)
 Each Agentic AI follows a cognitive-inspired architecture that ensures it can perceive inputs, execute tasks, remember context, and understand its role.